neektza/nikicajokic.me/_drafts/ruby_concurrency_pt1_primitives_and_abstractions.md

 ---
 [^1]: Up until version 1.9 Ruby had only a [green thread](http://en.wikipedia.org/wiki/Green_threads) implementation.
 Native threads were introduced in version 1.9

+[^2]: In some languages they are called Green Threads, but total eqivalence between these terms does not stand because in some of these languages they are scheduled by the language itself.

-[^2]: Celluloid [defaults](https://github.com/celluloid/celluloid/blob/64e46ee0ecbd848249d0476e8ac512b93bf18485/lib/celluloid.rb#L509) to Fibers to represent tasks although it also supports a Thread representation.
+[^3]: Celluloid [defaults](https://github.com/celluloid/celluloid/blob/64e46ee0ecbd848249d0476e8ac512b93bf18485/lib/celluloid.rb#L509) to Fibers to represent tasks although it also supports a Thread representation.